tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/3/LP_Ins_Panel_Extensions.md

-### 11. Instructor Do: Panel Extensions (10 mins)
+### 11. Instructor Do: Panel Extensions (5 mins)

-In this activity, the instructor leads a formal lecture on Panel **extensions**.
-The goal of this lesson is to teach students how to leverage the best visualization features from different technologies in order to create the best dashboard possible.
+In this activity, the instructor leads a facilitated discussion on Panel **extensions**.
+The goal of this lesson is to get students thinking about what gives Panel the ability to render content from so many different technologies.
+This activity will solely be a discussion; there is no code.

 **Files:**